-Staff presented the draft 2025-29 Consolidated Plan and 2025-26 Annual Action Plan to the Community Relations Commission at its March 4, 2025 meeting a written comment was received and has been added to the Outreach Summary.
-The CRC approved the draft Plan for submission to Council.
-Staff will present the draft Plan to the Housing Commission at its March 25, 2025 meeting.
+Staff presented the 2025-29 Consolidated Plan and 2025-26 Annual Action Plan to the Community Relations Commission (CRC) at its March 4, 2025 meeting.
+A written comment was received and has been added to the Outreach Summary.
+The CRC approved the Plans for submission to Council.
+Staff also presented the Plans to the Housing Commission at its March 25, 2025 meeting.
+Housing Commission approved the Plans along with the recommendation to Council that any CDBG funding available for Capital Improvement Projects be used for eligible housing activities.